mwpastore/sinja/README.md

     # <- This is a Sinatra::Namespace block.

     show do |id|
-      # <- This is a special Sinatra helper, scoped to the resource namespace.
+      # <- This is a "special" Sinatra helper, scoped to the resource namespace.
     end

     has_one :author do
       # <- This is a Sinatra::Namespace block, nested under the resource namespace.

       pluck do
-        # <- This is a special Sinatra helper, scoped to the nested namespace.
+        # <- This is a "special" Sinatra helper, scoped to the nested namespace.
       end
     end
   end